NicoZweifel/btc-price-guessing-game/README.md

 - Weighted Averages to account for price distribution within the interval.
 - Volatility Adjustment.
 - Authentication and real accounts, as well as a relational Database.
+- Could be hosted on Lambda by using [OpenNEXT](https://open-next.js.org/) or ECS with ec2 Instances could be used instead of Fargate.

 ### Development

 For Development instructions of the application please go [here](/app/README.md)

+### Deployment

 The deployment script is written with [Pulumi](https://www.pulumi.com/docs/) and creates all required cloud resources on AWS, as well as getting a Certificate and creating a DNS Entry on Cloudflare.

 > [!IMPORTANT]
-> You will need a [Pulumi](https://www.pulumi.com/docs/),[Cloudflare](https://www.cloudflare.com/) and [AWS](https://aws.amazon.com/) Account to Preview or Update Cloud Resources.
+> [Pulumi](https://www.pulumi.com/docs/), [Cloudflare](https://www.cloudflare.com/) and [AWS](https://aws.amazon.com/) Accounts are required to Preview or Update Cloud Resources.

-Make sure that you create your own stack with configuration like domain, subdomain and secrets that represent your cloudflare api token and zone ID respectively.
+Make sure that you create your own stack with configuration like domain, subdomain and secrets that represent your cloudflare api token and zone ID respectively if you intend to use this script.

+## Docker

+A `Dockerfile` is included [here](/app/Dockerfile).

 > [!TIP]
 > If you do not want to use Pulumi you can also use [Docker-compose](https://docs.docker.com/compose/)